uSafeSpot/judge-server/README.md

 # judge-server
-A judging server for online judges by python
+A judging server for online judges